GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold debug

-Runs a pipeline file in debug mode
+Run a pipeline in debug mode

 ```